CrazedCoderNate/WOWFishBot/README.md

   - Flinging the mouse to a screen corner should abort the script.
 - Always test with the bot in a safe environment first.
 - Keep in mind the game’s terms of service and your own risk tolerance when using automation.

+*Note that these bots were built with the help of AI tools.
+I still directed them and ensure everything is safe and usable*